Skip to content

 She is showcasing an exhibit at Toronto’s fashion week, which began last night in a new venue at T3 Bayside on Queens Quay East.

-Fashion Art Toronto week will include an exhibition of photography, paintings and installations by local designers, including Humber Lakeshore graduate Tess Morgan.
+Fashion Art Toronto week will include an exhibition of photography, paintings and installations by local designers, including Humber North graduate Tess Morgan.

 Morgan, a former business fashion arts student, now works as the creative content director for Fashion Art Toronto.
 She was the editor-in-chief for Humber’s fashion magazine Infuse and managed the social media accounts for this position.